- A perfect indoor climate - once and for all

 A heat recovery ventilation unit provides a clean, fresh environment in your home.
 It delivers fresh filtered air from outside the building to the living and bedrooms and extracts stale air from high moisture areas such as bathrooms, kitchens and laundries.
 At the same time it recovers up to 95% of the heat from the exhaust air and transfers it to the incoming air.
 With a heat recovery ventilation unit you can maintain a high air quality without excessive additional energy costs.

-Integrated humidity sensors constantly monitor the relative humidity in the rooms and the air volume supplied to the house is automatically adjusted untill an adequate air quality is obtained.
+Integrated humidity sensors constantly monitor the relative humidity in the rooms and the air volume supplied to the house is automatically adjusted until an adequate air quality is obtained.
 A Dantherm heat recovery ventilation unit will provide continual clean air with a minimal heat loss.

 The benefit is increased comfort and big energy savings!